Admire-ljb/collective_intelligence_demonstration/nju/README.md

 Place the `settings.json` at `C:\Users\[USERNAME]\Documents\AirSim\`.
 By convention, the UAVs are named `f'uav_{i}'`.
-We can add more UAVs by modifying this file.
+More UAVs can be added by modifying this file.
 We implement the standard interface of a MARL environment in `airsim_eval.py`.

 Please download the test environment (exe, for windows) from `https://box.nju.edu.cn/f/c6cd3e50b7aa414fb13f/?dl=1`.